North Carolina’s Trusted & Reliable

 (Does not include moving excessive furniture, reseams may be extra.
 Ask about multiple room discounts!)

-You must have extra carpet to have your carpets patched/bonded inserts.
-If you do not have extra carpet we can take carpet from a closet if available and replace the closet with a similar carpet!
+You must provide extra carpet to have a carpet patch service.
+If you do not have extra carpet we can take carpet from a closet if available and replace the closet with a similar carpet that you provide!